 One of the most effective tools for increasing voter turnout is to reward those who do their civic duty.
 To do this, the Green Party of Quebec proposes to grant a tax credit to each person who would exercise his right to vote in a provincial election.
 The money disbursed for these grants would be easily recovered through an increase in government efficiency through greater voter turnout.

-UNVEILS EXPENSES OF MEMBERS
+UNVEIL EXPENSES OF MEMBERS OF PARLIAMENT

 For the sake of transparency, all expenses incurred by MPs and their staff should be proactively published on a web portal so that voters and journalists can be informed of how public money is spent by our representatives.

 In our opinion, provincial deputies should be as accessible as municipal councilors.
 That is, all municipal advisors should hold a citizen meeting every month to answer questions from the public.
 If elected, the candidates of the Green Party of Quebec commit to holding such meetings in their constituency every month.

 INTRODUCING BILLS WITH SIGNATURES

 Debates in the National Assembly are often very uninteresting and large political parties have difficulty finding relevant topics for debates.
 At the moment, only MPs can introduce bills and initiate debates on legislation.
 In order to make the National Assembly more dynamic and more open, we propose to allow citizens to introduce bills as a result of obtaining signatures.
 This could force major political parties to position themselves on bills that come from the people rather than from their own political party.